An interview with Rachel Harrison, ear care technician at our clinics in Margate, Deal and Canterbury Medical Practice.

 Our ear wax removal services are available from the following clinics:

-• Ashford – ear care clinic every Friday at the Ashford Spencer Private Hospital
+• Ashford – ear care clinic every Wednesday and Friday at Evegate Business Park

 • Bromley – ear care clinic every Wednesday and selected Mondays at our high street Bromley branch

 • Bexleyheath – ear care clinic every Monday, Tuesday, Thursday and Friday at our high street Bexleyheath branch